THE LINUX FOUNDATION PROJECTS

 • Observe infrastructure metrics in the Workload Fleet Manager

-• While part of our roadmap, PR1 does not include…
+• While part of our roadmap, preview releases do not include…

 • Device management.
-A user can deploy, configure and observe an application but can’t change device state, such as updating device operating system or configuring a device’s communication interface
+A user can deploy, configure and observe an application, but can’t change device state, such as updating the device operating system or configuring a device’s communication interface

 • Policy enforcement on edge devices